Ofilia gens

 The gens Ofilia, also spelled Ofillia and Ofellia, was a plebeian family at ancient Rome.
-Its most illustrious member was doubtless the jurist Aulus Ofilius, a friend of both Caesar and Cicero.
+Its most illustrious member was the jurist Aulus Ofilius, a friend of both Caesar and Cicero.

 Origin

 The nomen Ofilius first appears in history during the period of the Samnite Wars, both as a praenomen and a nomen among the Samnites, but by the first century BC individuals of this gens are found at Rome.
 As a nomen, Ofilius may be regarded as a patronymic surname based on the existing praenomen, but Chase suggests a derivation from Ofella, a cognomen formed as a diminutive of offa, "a morsel".